 Interesting fuzzy textured 'mouse-ear' foliage with pretty white flowers in spring; this drought resistant plant is great in rock and alpine gardens

 Alpine Mouse Ears is blanketed in stunning white bell-shaped flowers at the ends of the stems from mid spring to early summer.
-It's small tomentose round leaves remain dark green in color throughout the year.
+Its small tomentose round leaves remain dark green in color throughout the year.
 The fruit is not ornamentally significant.

 Alpine Mouse Ears is an herbaceous evergreen perennial with a ground-hugging habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

-This is a relatively low maintenance perennial, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Alpine Mouse Ears is recommended for the following landscape applications;

 - Mass Planting